 People with borderline personality disorder often have problems coping with anxiety or stress due to having a history of trauma and/or difficult relationships with family, friends or significant others.

 During the course of treatment, our physicians may ask about and assess the following symptoms:

 - Damaging, reckless behaviors such as substance abuse, impulsive spending, risky physical behavior, binge eating, dangerous driving

 - Intense emotions and mood swings

-- Extreme fear of being alone: either frantically attach to those around you or reject others before they reject you
+- Extreme fear of being alone: either frantically attaching to those around you or rejecting others before they reject you

 - Anger issues

-- Inflicting harm to self, through cutting or burning
+- Inflicting harm to self, such as through cutting or burning

-Individualized plans.
-Our multidisciplinary staff will examine the patient to formulate a treatment plan specially designed for the patient.
+Our multidisciplinary staff will formulate a treatment plan specifically designed for each patient.